caseande/Pre_Work_Futureforce_Tech_Launchpad/README.md

 * [x] Game cannot be started until a difficulty is selected
 * [x] Difficult select form is reset to default none value after every game
 * [x] Added a popup alert that displays the users strike count when a strike occurs
+* [x] Game features persistent Round, Win, Loss and Strike counters
+* [x] Game has reset button that resets counters so users don't have to refresh page to do so
+* [x] Game has dynamic button layout that starts stacked and spreads when game is started
 * [x] Clue sequence is replayed after a non-game-ending strike occurs
 * [x] Replayed Clue sequences do not decrease the clue hold time, but instead replay at the same interval